hashicorp/design-system/website/docs/components/dropdown/partials/guidelines/guidelines.md

 ### General

-We recommend only using dropdowns to display a list of links or actions.
-A dropdown should not be a catch-all used to squeeze a lot of content into a small, contained area.
-If there is a lot of content in a dropdown, it is difficult for the user to parse and not a good user experience.
-When finding that you need to add more custom content to the dropdown, please [reach out the HDS team](https://hashicorp.slack.com/archives/C7KTUHNUS) to discuss alternative options.
+We recommend using dropdowns only to display a list of links or actions.
+A dropdown should **not** be a catch-all used to squeeze a lot of content into a small, contained area.
+A crowded dropdown is difficult for the user to parse and can result in a poor user experience.

+If you find that you need additional custom content in the dropdown, please [reach out the HDS team](https://hashicorp.slack.com/archives/C7KTUHNUS) (internal link) to discuss alternative options.

 ### ListItems

-There is no character limit for interactive ListItems but we recommend keeping them short and concise (~36 characters before needing to expand the width of the list).
+There is no character limit for interactive ListItems, but we recommend keeping them short and concise (~36 characters).

-!!!
-Info

-**CopyItem**

-This is a temporary built-in component.
-It was built so we could support existing use cases found during the audit.
-We will eventually be tackling this as its own component, at which point, the design and functionality are likely to change, so we don’t recommend using it outside of the dropdown component.

-!!!